6 Best Window Blinds and Shades for Reducing Dust and Allergens

 Roller Shades

-What Is House Dust?
+What is House Dust?

-You might be wondering what exactly dust is and where it comes from.
-It seems like it’s just a mystery substance that magically appears out of nowhere and wreaks havoc on your asthma and allergies–and it’s also an eye sore.
 Well, it is not just one thing that causes dust.
-It’s a combination of dried food particles, pollen, fabric fibers, pet dander and even insect parts.
+It’s a combination of dried food particles, pollen, fabric fibres, pet dander, and even insect parts.
 Believe it or not, dust mite and cockroach particles accumulate into dust.
 These things are so small they easily whisk into the air without being noticed, which results in dust.
 After reading that list of substances, it’s easy to understand how dust can cause irritation.

 More Ways to Keep Your Home Environment Clear of Allergens